-With the holidays around the corner, we thought sharing some of our favorite holiday tabletop tips would help inspire some of your hosting duties.
-And, holidays during Covid have inspired new ideas for us.
+With the holidays around the corner, some of our favorite holiday tabletop tips can help inspire some of your hosting duties.
+And, the holidays usually inspire new ideas for us.
 Here, in areas where warmer temps are possible through the season, dining outside means using your surroundings as decor.
-Thank you for Peter Frank Edwards for these photos, from our photo shoot last year with Charleston Magazine.
+Thank you for Peter Frank Edwards for these photos, from our photo shoot with Charleston Magazine.

-In the time of Covid, everyone saw the over the top charcuterie all over social media.
-So, why not an elegant cheese plate starter as the first course.
+Cheese plates and over the top charcuterie are still all over social media.
+So, why not an elegant cheese plate starter as the first course?
 Not typical turkey at all, and yet such a perfect start.
 The table top decor mostly includes items from a quick trip to your favorite grocery store or market.
 Loose seasonal fruits and blooms, and even easy potted plants that can be transferred to your own pots.
 But, if your hostess style strays more to quick and easy, a over the top charcuterie could certainly be both the first course AND your centerpiece.

-I’m really loving the look of a mixed table.
+I love the look of a mixed table.
 Somehow it’s composed and purposeful without trying.
 It’s great to use whatever different types of candles and holders you have lying around, they don’t have to be the same.
-Also, hitting the local vintage store or Goodwill can offer surprising finds.
+Also, hitting the local vintage store or Goodwill offers surprising finds.
 I also don’t think the china all has to match, for example.
 Believe or not, this “linen” is a brand new rug from World Market that cost next to nothing.
 And, since it’s one of the newer cotton blend, so super soft to the touch, and can be repurposed afterwards.